Fortune is a short dialogue driven experience with a fortune-telling robot in a neglected therapist's office.

 My initial plan was to leverage itch.io's ability to play HTML5 games in browser, since Unreal 4 can make HTML5 packages... however, this turned out to be a bigger challenge than anticipated.
 Certain features (like audio and visual effects like decals and particles) do not work on mobile.
 Support for HTML5 packages is also depricated, which meant having to use an older build of the engine.

-It also taught me that ensuring your systems can be easily modified and edited is extremely important.
+Implementing a dialogue system took a lot of trial and error.
+While I could have bought a ready-made system from the Unreal marketplace, I chose the opportunity to craft my own.
+While it definitely taught me a lot about how Unreal scripting works, it also taught me that ensuring your systems can be easily modified and edited is extremely important.
 I ended up with a system that works under the hood, but is also unwieldy and difficult to make large changes with.
 A big win here was taking the time to learn how to import dialogue from a .csv file, which allowed me to iterate on the NPC's dialogue, despite the bottleneck of the dialogue system.

-Production sketches—
+Production Sketches

 I tend to work on paper before committing anything to my levels, since it's a cost efficient way to problem-solve and work out solutions.